Chamber Music Lab

 - It's always more fun when everyone comes to coachings prepared so that Chamber Music Lab coaching sessions can be spent making music together, after the individual practicing has happened at home.

 - We recommend that Chamber Music Lab students are enrolled in weekly or bi-weekly private lessons throughout the school year.
-The six lessons included in tuition are intended to get students started in private lessons.
+The three lessons included in tuition are intended to get students started in private lessons.

 - Chamber Music Lab participants are expected to attend coachings regularly, with no more than TWO excused absences per semester.

 - Please note that this is a 20+-week program and that students should commit to the entire series of chamber music coachings.

 - Because chamber music typically involves only one student per part, absences can be detrimental to ensemble success.

 - Conflicts and emergencies should be communicated to the Chamber Music Lab coaches or AMFS Education team as soon as they are known, or at a minimum, at least 24 hours before each coaching.

 - If students have excessive absences or any unexcused absences, they may be asked to leave the Chamber Music Lab program.

 Cost includes coachings, all ensemble repertoire, AND three ONE-HOUR private lessons (lessons alone are valued at $240!).
 This program is heavily subsidized by the AMFS and generous donors, and the actual program cost is more than $800 per student!

 Students are responsible for the cost of an instrument (either a rented or purchased violin/viola/cello); some AMFS-owned scholarship instruments are available.

 All ensembles will perform at least once on the Harris Hall stage, with additional possible performances throughout the school year.

 - February – AfterWorks Solo Recital | Harris Concert Hall - Select ensembles invited to participate based on work in Chamber Music Lab coachings